9.2.3. Uploading data¶

 If you receive this types of errors message, please email the PMHC Helpdesk on email@example.com and provide a copy of the entire error message along with the error code.

 If you receive an ‘unknown error’ message, please email the PMHC Helpdesk on firstname.lastname@example.org and provide a copy of the error email, and/or a screenshot if possible.
-The error email is very important for the Helpdesk to quickly identifying the error and to provide you with a clear response on how to rectify the data issue.
+The error email is important, and will assist the helpdesk to quickly identify the error, and provide you with a clear response on how to rectify the issue.

 If you receive an error message stating ‘Upload file contains organisations data, but user doesn’t have Organisation Management role’ you do not have permission to upload organisation data.
 (The Organisation Management role is only available for PHN users - see Users Roles)

-The ‘Organisations’ data is optional and does not need to be included in an upload file.
+The ‘Organisations’ data is optional and does not need to be included in the uploaded file.
 Please delete the ‘Organisations’ worksheet/file from your upload.

 This error occurs when you are uploading and Excel spreadsheet.
 The worksheet names need to exactly match the name in the ‘Excel worksheet name’ column of the ‘Summary of files to upload’ table at Files or worksheets to upload.
 If all the required worksheets are not present you will receive the error above.